spies36/ExpressRouteVersioning/readme.md

 ```

-Same example but with middleware for auth before.
+Same example but with middleware for auth before route versioning.

 ```
 //curl --header "accept-version: 0.1.5" localhost:8081/doThings